-Are you curious about Hawaii and what the islands are known for?
+Are you curious about Hawaii and what is Hawaii most known for?
 Keep scrolling to find out 23 things associated with Hawaii you might not realize.

 This list of things associated with Hawaii contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.